thomasWeise/moptipy/README.md

 ## 2. Installation

-In order to use this package and to, e.g., run the example codes, you need to first install it using [`pip`](https://pypi.org/project/pip/).
+In order to use this package and to, e.g., run the example codes, you need to first install it using [`pip`](https://pypi.org/project/pip/) or some other tool that can install packages from [PyPi](https://pypi.org).
-You can install the newest version of this library from [PyPi](https://pypi.org/project/moptipy/) using [`pip`](https://pypi.org/project/pip/) by doing
+You then can install the newest version of this library from [PyPi](https://pypi.org/project/moptipy/) using [`pip`](https://pypi.org/project/pip/) by doing

 ```shell
 pip install moptipy